daemonexe/TicTacToe-The-Game/README.md

 # TicTacToe-The Game (GUI + AI)
-A graphical interface replication of the classic TicTacToe game, including an additional AI algorithm
+A graphical interface made to replicateT of the classic TicTacToe game, including an additional AI algorithm

-# Main Menu

-# Single Player

-# Multiplayer
+# Gameplay